Aleksey-Dr/web-studio-html-sass-js/README.md

 # goit-markup-hw-08
-Repository for a homework number eight
+This repository for my homework number eight